NERSC/sc24-dl-tutorial/README.md

 1. DALI can perform a wide array of data augmentation operations on the GPU, benefitting from acceleration relative to the CPU.
 2. DALI maintains its own worker threads in the C++ backend, enabling much more performant threading and concurrent operation.

-For this tutorial, we've provided an alternative data loader using DALI to accelerate the data augementations used in this training script that can be found in `utils/data_loader_dali.py`.
+For this tutorial, we've provided an alternative data loader using DALI to accelerate the data augmentations used in this training script that can be found in `utils/data_loader_dali.py`.
 This data loader is enabled via the command line argument `--data_loader_config=dali` to the training script.

 We can run this experiment on Perlmutter using DALI with 8 worker threads by running the following command: